Last updated on 2026-01-10

 Program structure

-The Bachelor of Arts in Comparative Cultural Studies is designed to provide a comprehensive understanding of cultural dynamics through an interdisciplinary lens.
-The program is structured to be completed in a standard duration that allows students to engage deeply with the material while developing critical thinking and analytical skills.
+The Bachelor of Arts in Comparative Cultural Studies is designed to provide a comprehensive understanding of cultural dynamics through an interdisciplinary approach.
+The program is structured to be completed in a standard duration, allowing students to engage deeply with various cultural contexts and representations.

 Key features of the program structure include:

-• Opportunities for experiential learning through projects and research.
+- Opportunities for experiential learning through various projects and assignments.

 Students may also have options for co-op placements or internships, providing practical experience in cultural studies and related fields.